AlexName1/docker-elk/README.md

 ## Usage

 > [!WARNING]
-> You must rebuild the stack images with `docker-compose build` whenever you switch branch or update the
+> You must rebuild the stack images with `docker compose build` whenever you switch branch or update the
 > [version](#version-selection) of an already existing stack.

 ### Bringing up the stack